Just2Deep/FastApi/README.md

-# Developing REST Api using FastApi
+# REST Api using FastApi